Enome/blog/002_decoupling_with_event_emitters/README.markdown

 ##Is there any downside of using events?

--There are a few and the first one you'll run into is that you sometimes don't know if something is actually listening to an event.
+There are a few and the first one you'll run into is that you sometimes don't know if something is actually listening to an event.
 What I did to solve this was to wrap my event emitter with a function that just does 'console.log' when an event is registered and when an event is called.

--You also have to write a little more code to connect everything.
+You also have to write a little more code to connect everything.
 This can be annoying especially in small modules.
 So I have this rule that inter library communication can be done directly but any communication to the outside world has to pass through the command tower (aka the event emitter).

 ##Bonus Material